-Subsection (c) restates and clarifies traditional real estate rules regarding the effect of an environmental covenant on prior recorded interests.
-The basic rule remains that pre-existing prior interests - "First in time, first in right" - remain valid.
+Subsection (d) restates and clarifies traditional real property rules regarding the effect of an environmental covenant on prior recorded interests.
+The basic rule remains that pre-existing prior valid and effective interests - "First in time, first in right" - remain valid.
 As § 7.1 of the Restatement (3d) of Property: Mortgages states: